ezraroi/Human-AI-Collab/recursive-metabolic-loop.md

 This is the engine of transformation — not upward by default, but upward **when recursive cycles reach integration thresholds**.
 ### The Cycle:
 ### 1. Symbolic Input (Channel 2)
-AI or internal thought produces a symbolic candidate meaning.
+Symbolic material (Channel 2)—from AI output or internal thought—provides a candidate meaning.
 ### 2. Embodied Check (Channel 1)
 The body responds with friction, pacing, affective signal (“tight/spacious”).
 ### 3. Alpha-Function Processing